 Returning Security Deposits in North Dakota

-Time Frame: A North Dakota landlord has 30 days to return any unused portion of the security deposit along with an itemized list of damages deducted and written notice.
+Time Frame: A North Dakota landlord has 30 days to return any unused portion of the security deposit along with an itemized list of damages deducted and a written notice.
 This written notice must include a statement of the amount due to the landlord and the refund due to the tenant.
 This period begins on the date of termination presented in the lease agreement, during which written notice should be mailed or delivered to the tenant’s forwarding address.

 If the tenant does not claim the returned funds within one year of lease termination, they forfeit the right to reclaim the funds.